tkupcewicz/calibre-scraper-serverless/README.md

 ```
 and fill it with your credentials.

+Change `SHEET_NAME` in `serverless.yml` to the name of sheet data will be imported to.

 Go to Google Cloud Platform and create a project, then enable Google spreadsheet API.

 Go to Credentials, create Service account key, download it as JSON file, rename it to key.json and put into project folder.